briatte/computing/03-computing-tricks-2/computing-tricks-2.md

 * * *

 ___Final note___ -- Using secure communications does not make you more anonymous online (quite the contrary), and none of the tips and tricks above will protect you against a skilled attacker or against other security vulnerabilities, such as [phishing attacks][phishing-attacks].
-Running antivirus and other computer security software might help, but [understanding existing threats][threat-models] and reducing your [attack surface][attack-surface] are essential.
+Some of the tips above might help, but [understanding existing threats][threat-models] and reducing your [attack surface][attack-surface] are essential.

 [phishing-attacks]: https://ssd.eff.org/en/module/how-avoid-phishing-attacks
 [threat-models]: https://ssd.eff.org/en/glossary/threat-model